 Good Faith Protections for Third Parties

-When a custodian manages property for a minor, banks, investment firms, and other institutions need to interact with that custodian regularly.
-This statute removes a significant burden from those third parties by establishing a good-faith safe harbor.
-If someone presents themselves as a custodian and gives instructions, a third party can follow those instructions without conducting an independent investigation.
+When a custodian manages property for a minor, banks and investment firms interact with that custodian regularly.
+This statute removes a big burden from those third parties.
+It creates a good-faith safe harbor.

 A third person in good faith and without court order may act on the instructions of or otherwise deal with a person purporting to make a transfer or purporting to act in the capacity of a custodian and, in the absence of knowledge, is not responsible for determining: 1.
 The validity of the purported custodian's designation.